bennoH2025/COOLLAB-Community-Nodes/nodes/geometry/3D Shapes/Merkaba-Pyramid/Doc & info Merkaba-Pyramid.md

 - Copy the .clbnode file into your COOLLAB Nodes directory in your most current Coollab version
 - as well as the associated preset .json file and the example project .coollab file

 You can place the two files in the category "3D Shapes", means in that named folder in your latest version of Coollab, which you can find in the Launcher.
-In this example, I'm using version "1.4.1 Spout OUT."
-Also note your username (Windows account).
 Here's the example path to organize it under the 3D Shapes:

 `C:\Users\_YourUserName_\AppData\Roaming\Coollab Launcher\Installed Versions\1.4.1 Spout OUT\Nodes\08 3D Shapes\Merkaba-Pyramid`
+Also note your username (Windows account _YourUserName_).

+For the example, I'm was using version "1.4.1 Spout OUT" but for newer versions like 1.5.0 you can easy update the projectfile (LMB for the dropdownmenue to do so) but maybe you nead to have instaled V-1.4.1 to see the project file in the luncher.

 The example project file (.coollab) should be placed in your Projects directory:

 `C:\Users\_YourUserName_\AppData\Roaming\Coollab Launcher\Projects`

+A second Coolab project file, created in version 1.5.0, contains additional deformation examples (CoShaping), as well as shading/coloring examples.
+Regarding the latter, however, it should be noted that shading using pbr-textures, in particular, creates very high GPU loads and should be used with caution.
+Using the spout-out feature in addition tobthe pbr-texturing is almost impossible and results in a very low frame rate on my desktop-RTX3080, which is essentially unusable!

 *Connect to Scene:*